Internet Speed Needs Calculator

 When should I use the Internet Speed Needs Calculator?

 Use it when your task matches one of these common needs: Estimate a family internet plan before comparing providers.
 Plan for work-from-home video calls plus streaming.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the text, code, URL, mode, format, or technical setting the page asks for.

 What is the Internet Speed Needs Calculator doing with my inputs?

-In plain language: The calculator multiplies each activity count by its Mbps estimate, adds the activity totals, then adds a buffer percentage.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: The calculator multiplies video streams, gaming devices, video calls, and smart devices by their Mbps-per-device settings.
+Base Mbps = video load + gaming load + call load + smart-device load.
+Recommended Mbps = base Mbps * (1 + buffer percent / 100).
+The examples on the page are there so you can compare your inputs with a filled-out example before copying the answer.

 What do the main Internet Speed Needs Calculator inputs mean?

 Video streams: Streams that may play at the same time, such as TV, YouTube, or class videos.
+Mbps per video stream: Use a rough per-stream value such as 8 Mbps for HD or 25 Mbps for 4K when you want a higher-quality estimate.
 Gaming devices: Devices gaming online.
 Gaming often needs low latency more than huge Mbps.
+Video calls: Calls that may run at the same time.
+For remote work, check upload speed too, not only download speed.
+Smart devices: Background devices such as cameras, speakers, hubs, thermostats, or small connected devices.
 Buffer percent: Extra speed so normal bursts and overhead do not fill the whole plan.

 How should I read the Internet Speed Needs Calculator answer?